nanobox-io/nanobox-slackbot/README.md

 # This is your Slack bot api token.
 BOT_API_TOKEN=slackbot-api-token

-# This is a comma delimited list of channels|groups|usernames/id's
+# This is a space delimited list of channels|groups|usernames/id's
 # which will get notified when someone joins the channel.
-SUBSCRIBERS=@username,#channel,etc.
+SUBSCRIBERS=@username #channel etc.
 ```

 ## Run the app